Ivory Lee Brown

-Ivory Lee Brown (born August 17, 1969) is a former professional American football running back in the National Football League and World League of American Football.
-He played for the Phoenix Cardinals of the NFL and the San Antonio Riders of the WLAF.
-Brown is the uncle of Detroit Lions running back Adrian Peterson.
+Ivory Lee Brown (born August 17, 1969) is an American former professional football player who was a running back in the National Football League (NFL) and World League of American Football (WALF).
+He played college football for the Arkansas–Pine Bluff Golden Lions.
+Afterwards, he played for the Phoenix Cardinals of the NFL and the San Antonio Riders of the WLAF.
+Brown is the uncle of former NFL running back Adrian Peterson.

 College career

 Brown was born in Palestine, Texas, and was a highly recruited running back out Palestine High School.
 He rushed for 1,800 yards as a senior in 1986, and was the rated the #2 recruit in Texas.
 Brown originally intended to sign with Texas A&M University out of high school, but due to SAT problems, he attended Tyler Junior College instead.
 While at junior college, Brown was recruited to the University of Arkansas at Pine Bluff by head coach Archie "Gunslinger" Cooley.
 Cooley had formerly coached Pro Football Hall of Famer Jerry Rice at Mississippi Valley State University, and had recently come to UAPB, which was an NAIA school at the time.
 In 1989, Brown's first season with the Golden Lions, he led the NAIA in rushing with 1,465 yards, averaging 8.3 yards per carry.